Probing the Quantum Nature of Gravity through Classical Diffusion: Experimental signatures of classical gravity

 Achieving the required \( Q/T \) factor is a necessary but not sufficient condition for conducting the experiment.
 Other critical factors include the thermalization of the fiber, the suppression of environmental noise sources, and the implementation of a near-quantum-limited angular detector.
 To ensure that the thermal noise of the pendulum follows Eq.~(\ref{eq:thermal}), it is essential that the temperature of the dissipative element---the fiber---matches the bath temperature \( T \).
 This condition is not trivial, as thermalization via conduction in an insulating thin fiber becomes negligible below 1~K. Consequently, the thermalization of the pendulum fiber must rely on the weak conduction channel provided by residual gas, while ensuring that the pressure remains as low as \( 10^{-12} \)~mbar to sufficiently suppress gas damping~\cite{Braginsky1977}.
 Thus, thermalization of the pendulum is feasible, provided that heat leakage is minimized.
 This imposes a stringent constraint on the power dissipated by the measurement apparatus.

 Suppression of environmental noise is a well-known challenge in any precision measurement involving low-frequency mechanical systems.
 The proposed experiment will need to be conducted in an extremely quiet environment, such as a deep underground site with minimal seismic and Newtonian noise.
 If sufficient isolation cannot be achieved on Earth, an alternative would be to consider performing the experiment in space.
-In fact, the lowest acceleration noise to date below $10^{-15} \, g/\sqrt{\mathrm{Hz}}$ has been measured in space \cite{armano2016sub}.
+In fact, the lowest acceleration noise to date of $\sim1.7 \, \mathrm{fm/s}^2/\sqrt{\mathrm{Hz}}$ has been measured in space by the LISA Pathfinder mission \cite{lisa2016,lisa2018}, with only a minor unmodeled 1/f noise component lower than $1 \, \mathrm{fm/s}^2/\sqrt{\mathrm{Hz}}$ at 1 mHz \cite{cesarini2024}.
 An intermediate option could be a future laboratory on the Moon, which would benefit from the virtual absence of seismic and human-generated noise.